venzovisa/react-jsonplaceholder/README.md

 npm install
 npm start
 ```
 * Note: You should update ```.env``` file with your server URL.
 Default is http://localhost:5000.
-Otherwise the client will use [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) as domain.
+If not exists the client will use [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com) as domain.
 ```js
 VITE_API = http://localhost:5000
 ```